 Bodily Injury Liability

 Is coverage for injuries that you cause to others that you become legally liable to pay for.
 Your policy will pay for these injuries to other up to the limit of the policy, which you determine at the time you purchase the policy.
-You may also want to contact a car accident lawyer to help you through the legal process if you’re filing an accident claim.
+You may also want to contact an injury lawyer to help you through the legal process if you’re filing an accident claim.

 Property Damage Liability